nsbarr/self-therapy/content/posts/my-first-post.md

 ### Benefits of the digital practice partner

-As of writing this I have logged 20 sessions with the digital practice partner.
+As of writing this I have logged 20 sessions with the system.
 I've also observed four volunteers – recruited from IFS Facebook groups – conduct their own sessions.
 These volunteers bring a diversity of experience with IFS: one is an IFS-informed licensed therapist, another is an IFS-trained coach, another is a coach who is new to IFS, and the least-experienced described themselves as "IFS-curious."

-Based on the feedback from these volunteers, alongside my own observations, the digital practice partner has several benefits that other tools don't:
+Based on the feedback from these volunteers, alongside my own observations, the digital practice partner has a few advantages over other self-therapy tools:

-**It structures unstructured thought.** Unlike other tools, the system is designed to receive and help process raw emotional input.
-There is no mental state for the individual that would be too messy for the system to work with.
+**It structures unstructured thought.** The practice partner is designed to receive and help process raw emotional input.
+There is no mental state for the individual that would be too messy for it to work with.
 As one tester said after the system succintly summarized his inner monologue, "Wow, what the hell?
 My God, it filtered out my fluff!"
 This is an area where the system shines, allowing it to quickly build trust with the individual: "I feel more comfortable knowing how this works now, knowing that I can just kind of "blah" out all of my junk and it'll just pick up the relevant pieces."

 **It educates.** The practice partner assumes the individual already has a strong IFS practice.
 So there's no educational or explanatory material.
 That said, whenever volunteers were stuck, it was natural for them to ask the practice partner for help.
 For example, when one tester expressed annoyance with a part, the system encouraged them to unblend, as the system prompt instructed it to do.
 But when the tester asked for tips to unblend, the system provided this unscripted answer:

 >Yes.
 Try these steps: 1.
 Recognize you are blended with a part.
 You've done this by acknowledging annoyance.
 2. Ask the part to separate from you.
 Internal dialogue might be: 'I know you are there, and I'd like to understand you better.
 Can you step back just a little?'
 3. Use visualization.
 Imagine the part moving away from you, leaving you at the center.
 4. Check in with your feelings.
 After attempting to unblend, see how you feel towards the part now.
 Try this and then share how you feel towards the part.

-**It takes feedback.** I built this system for myself.
-I've tuned it to my own preferences over the course of several sessions, such that it now suits me quite well.
+**It takes feedback.** I've tuned the system to my own preferences over the course of several sessions, such that it now suits me quite well.
 To some extent, that same tuning is available to individuals, even if they don't have a way to edit the system prompt directly.
 One tester, feeling a bit overwhelemed by the multi-part questions the system kept posing, asked "Can we please do these one at a time?"
 The system immediately complied, changing its approach for the duration of the session.
 Other corrective feedback works just as well; an individual can spontaneoulsy switch between parts, or change the name of a previous part, and the system responds seamlessly.

 **It draws connections.** The more one uses it, the more useful the system becomes.
 This virtuous cycle has to do with the way that the system structures and represents data.
 To make this concrete, here is an exchange from a recent session that I had: